whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-28-FL2-Fabletics-July-2015-Review-Coupon.md

 <DD>Retail Value $44.95, VIP Member Price $34.95</DD>
 </DL>

 <p>This shirt has a baseball tee type of style where the sleeves are just slightly longer than regular short sleeves type.
-It's also states as a relaxed fit, but my husband still chose his regular Medium size and it wasn't too baggy for him.
+It's also stated as a relaxed fit, but my husband still chose his regular Medium size and it wasn't too baggy for him.
 Slightly fitted but with room if that makes sense.</p>
-<p>He did mention that after wearing this shirt for 3 hours straight playing racquetball, it felt quite warm so I would recommend wearing this shirt in the cooler weathers versus during the hot summer heat.</p>
+<p>He did mention that after wearing this shirt for 3 hours straight playing racquetball, it felt quite warm so I would recommend wearing this shirt in cooler weather versus during the hot summer heat.</p>
 <br>

 <p><center><img src='/images/FL2July2015Short.jpg'></center></p>